kubernetes/git-sync/README.md

             Print help text and exit.

     --http-bind <string>, $GITSYNC_HTTP_BIND
             The bind address (including port) for git-sync's HTTP endpoint.
+            The '/' URL of this endpoint is suitable for Kubernetes startup and liveness probes, returning a 5xx error until the first sync is complete, and a 200 status thereafter.
 If not specified, the HTTP endpoint is not enabled.

             Examples:
               ":1234": listen on any IP, port 1234